flix/flix/docs/DIDYOUKNOW.md

 - the Flix `Foldable` module offers more than 30 functions.

-- Flix uses monomorphization hence primitive values are (almost) never boxed.
+- the Flix standard library follows the convention of "subject-last" to allow for pipelining (`|>`).

 ## Ecosystem